 Bedtime.
-It has been a good day.
-We harvested the last of the September peaches–two flatbed trailers loaded with heaping bushel baskets.
+Good day.
+Today we harvested the last of the September peaches–two flatbed trailers loaded with heaping bushel baskets.

 For three weeks, at every meal, we’ve enjoyed huge crockery bowls full of sliced peaches with fresh cream, slightly sugared.
-No matter how many or how full the bowls, when the cleanup crew begins their work, every one is empty, scraped nearly clean.
+No matter how many or how full the bowls, when the cleanup crew begins their work, every one of those crocks is empty, scraped nearly clean.

-This week, the kitchen crews have been working amid steaming pots, canning peach nectar, preserves, and sliced peaches for tasty winter treats.
-They’ve prepared and frozen dozens of pie fillings, ready to thaw and pop in pie shells for a taste of summer anytime we get the hankering.
+This week, the kitchen crews, including me, worked amid steaming pots—canning peach nectar, making preserves, and freezing sliced peaches for tasty winter treats.
+We’ve prepared and frozen dozens of pie fillings, ready to thaw and pop in pie shells for a taste of summer anytime we get the hankering.

 Of course, the best peach treat is a fuzzy, yellow and pink orb, picked fresh from the tree, so ripe it drops into your hand at a touch, so full of sweet juice that when you bite into it, you have to lean out, mouth over the ground so the juice doesn’t spurt onto your shirt.